 If you go …

 Jardin du Plessis is open Thursday through Monday, 10 a.m. to 6 p.m., April to November.
-Entrance fee, 8 Euros.
-Madame Rosamée Henrion, English speaking, is often present to lead tours; otherwise the visit is self-guided. .
-Telephone: 0254829234; e-mail: [email protected]; web www.jardin-plessis-sasnieres.fr (in French).
+A modest entrance fee is charged.
+Web: www.jardin-plessis-sasnieres.fr .